teamshares/shoelace/docs/pages/components/tooltip.md

   title: Tooltip
   description: Tooltips display additional information based on a specific action.
 layout: component
+guidelines: |
+  ### Usage notes
+  - Content in a tooltip should be considered as additional information.
+Don't put important information in a tooltip.
+  - Keep the content simple — ideally just one or two words or a short phrase.
+If using sentences, keep it below 2 sentences or 3 lines of text at maximum.
+  - Tooltip should not contain interactive elements like buttons or links or include elements like imagery.
 ---

 ## Examples

 ### Basic Tooltip

+Tooltips appear when a user hovers or focuses an element.
+They provide contextual information about the element they are paired with.

 A tooltip's target is its _first child element_, so you should only wrap one element inside of the tooltip.
 If you need the tooltip to show up for multiple elements, nest them inside a container first.